MicrosoftDocs/win32/desktop-src/shell/strrettostrn.md

 ---
-Description: Takes an STRRET structure returned by IShellFolder::GetDisplayNameOf, converts it to a string, and places the result in a buffer.
+description: Takes an STRRET structure returned by IShellFolder::GetDisplayNameOf, converts it to a string, and places the result in a buffer.
 title: StrRetToStrN function
 ms.topic: reference
 ms.date: 05/31/2018